pisv/gethandly.wiki-playground/Step-Four.md

 }
 ```

-and will extend the Platform-provided class `OpenAndLinkWithEditorHelper`:
+The class `LinkingHelper` extends the Platform-provided class
+`OpenAndLinkWithEditorHelper`:

 ```java